18mr/18mr/communities/_posts/2020-04-21-unmasking-yp.md

 <center><img src="/static/images/featured/unmask_b3.jpg" hspace="" style="width: 100%; height: 100%"></center>

 Anti-Asian pathogen racism has shaped immigration policing throughout history.
 Asian immigrants entering the US through Angel Island Immigration Station between 1910 and 1940 were often held indefinitely and subject to [quarantine, disinfection, and invasive medical examinations.](https://news.berkeley.edu/2020/02/12/coronavirus-fear-of-asians-rooted-in-long-american-history-of-prejudicial-policies/) This treatment was replicated with Mexican braceros who [were fumigated](http://objectofhistory.org/objects/extendedtour/shorthandledhoe/?order=4) with the dangerous pesticide DDT upon entry to the US.
-Yellow Peril casts Asians as diseased in order to justify xenophobia and restrictions.
+Yellow Peril casts Asians as diseased in order to justify populist xenophobia, immigration restrictions, and denial of political rights.
 In the time of COVID-19, conservatives [point to](https://www.politifact.com/factchecks/2020/feb/28/charlie-kirk/checking-tweet-about-chinese-people-detained-flu-s/) the “weak” border as a health threat, while [ICE deports those infected with the virus.](https://www.nytimes.com/2020/04/18/us/deportations-coronavirus-guatemala.html)

-Yellow Peril is a gruesome inheritance whose impacts reach across communities of color.
+Yellow Peril is a gruesome inheritance whose impacts reach across communities of color and through the generations..
 The Chinese Exclusion Act initiated [waves of restrictive immigration policies all the way to Trump’s Muslim Ban.](https://immigrationhistory.org/timeline/) But, our resistance to Yellow Peril can benefit all, such as the 1898 Supreme Court case of Wong Kim Ark, whose ruling created “birthright citizenship” in opposition to a nativist agenda that sought to exclude people of color.

 <h1><a href="https://gum.co/18MRUYP">DOWNLOAD AND PRINT YOUR FREE ZINE</a><h1>